 7. Roman Forum

-Address: Via della Salara Vecchia, 5/6, 00186 Roma RM, Italy
+Address: Via della Salara Vecchia, 5/6, 00186 Rome, Italy

-Many famous landmarks are located within the Roman Forum, including the Arch of Septimius Severus and the Temple of Saturn.
+Many famous landmarks are in the Roman Forum, including the Arch of Septimius Severus and the Temple of Saturn.
 Visitors can explore the ruins of ancient temples, basilicas, and other buildings.

-The ruins are an excellent place to learn about the history of Rome and to imagine what life was like in ancient times.
-Seeing the ruins for the first time was truly inspirational for me and was like instantly being transported back in time.
+The ruins are an excellent place to learn about Rome’s history and imagine what life was like in ancient times.
+Seeing the ruins for the first time was truly inspirational and was like instantly being transported back in time.
 You can explore the site yourself on a self-guided tour or opt for one of the amazing guided tours available, where you’ll learn the incredible history that took place here.

-Address: Piazza Navona, 00186 Roma RM, Italy
+Address: Piazza Navona, 00186 Rome, Italy

 The fountain was designed by Gian Lorenzo Bernini and completed in 1651.
-It features four statues that represent the major rivers of the four continents: the Nile, the Ganges, the Danube, and the Rio de la Plata.
+It features four statues that represent the major rivers of four continents: the Nile, the Ganges, the Danube, and the Rio de la Plata.
 The other fountains located in the square are the Fountain of Neptune and the Fountain of the Moor.

-Check out the nearby restaurant Ginger Sapori e Saluto, which serves delicious Italian food with a modern twist.
+Check out the nearby restaurant Ginger Sapori e Salute, which serves delicious Italian food with a modern twist.
 They serve healthy breakfast, lunch, and dinner options, as well as a variety of drinks.

 See Related: Best Restaurants in Italy